Tax Compliance & Planning (TCP) Cheat Sheet

 Retirement Plans

 • Section 401(k) Plans: Employee Sponsored.
-Maximum employee contribution: $23,000 ($30,500 if age 50+).
-Maximum combined employer and employee contributions: $69,000 ($76,500 if age 50+).
-Traditional: distributions of principal and earnings are taxable as ordinary income, RMDs required at age 73 or if the employee is terminated.
-Roth: contributions are taxable when put in, distributions of principal are nontaxable; earnings are only taxable if nonqualified.
-Qualified: open for at least 5 yrs AND age 59½ or older.
+Maximum employee contribution: $24,500 ($32,500 if age 50+; $35,750 if age 60–63).
+Maximum combined employer and employee contributions: $72,000 ($80,000 if age 50+; $83,250 if age 60–63).
+Traditional: distributions of principal and earnings are taxable as ordinary income, RMDs required at age 73.
+Roth: contributions are taxable when put in, distributions of principal are nontaxable.
+Note: High earners (wages > $150k in prior year) must make catch-up contributions to Roth.

 • IRA Plans: Individual investment that grows tax-deferred.
-Maximum contribution: lesser of earned income or $7,000 (single), couple's earned income or $7,000 each (MFJ), $8,000 for age 50+.
+Maximum contribution: lesser of earned income or $7,500 (single), couple's earned income or $7,500 each (MFJ).
+Catch-up for age 50+ is $1,100 (Total $8,600).

 • Roth IRA: Contributions are nondeductible.
 Distributions of principal never taxable.
 Distributions of earnings are taxable if nonqualified Roth distribution.